 Although there are many Native American ruins in New Mexico, what makes Aztec Ruins National Monument special is the reconstructed Great Kiva.
 Forget the digital recreations and step inside an actual Great Kiva.

-Don’t worry, you can still catch a digital rendering during the 15 minute introductory video at the visitor center too!
+Don’t worry, you can still catch a digital rendering during the 15 minute introductory video at the Aztec Ruins National Monument Visitor Center too!
 Located inside of the visitor center is also a small museum that portrays the same information as the movie.

 While inside, ask the park rangers for a self-guided booklet that details all the important items to pay attention to on the ½ mile walk through the ancestral Pueblo great house.

-Although you can take guided tours to visit Aztec Ruins National Monument, the booklet covers the same information.
-Plus, you can ease drop for free if you happen to arrive the same time.
+Although you can take guided tours to visit Aztec Ruins National Monument, the booklet from the visitor center covers the same information.
+Plus, you can ease drop for free if you happen to arrive the same time as a tour.
 You should start the path in a clockwise direction saving the Great Kiva for the end, unlike us and the official path.

 If you start early when it opens, you will probably be greeted by rabbits hiding in the shadows thinking you can’t see them.
 Walking in the clockwise direction, you’ll first come across a lookout that gives you a grand perspective of everything that you will see up close later.

 Take note of the darker stone accent courses along the perimeter wall.

 As you circle back towards the inner ancestral Pueblo great house you are taken through a corridor with tiny doors linking each room to each other.
 One of the highlights is seeing the ceiling timbers that support the roof.